RickBarretto/unitt/readme.md

 arturo tester.art
 ```

+> [!TIP]
-> [NOTE]: You may want to use a hashbang to don't need to call arturo for every run.
+> You may want to use a hashbang to don't need to call arturo for every run.

 ### The *tests* itself